solter/pyTutorial/README.md

 ```
 In this example, the first if statement is the same as the previous example.
 If that statement is not `True`, then it checks the second statement.
-The second statement checks if `cond1` is false or if `cond2` is true, then print `second block was true`.
+The second statement checks if `cond1` is false or if `cond2` is true, then prints `second block was true`.
-If neither the if's condition nor the elif's condition were true, the else statement executes and will
+If neither the `if`'s condition nor the `elif`'s condition were true, the else statement executes and will
 print `neither statement above was true`.

 Next is an example that looks similar to the last one, but is actually *COMPLETELY DIFFERENT*.